Kanye West Divorce Rumors: Confronting Kim Kardashian Heist Attackers To Save Marriage?

 Earlier this week, Entertainment Tonight revealed that close to a dozen men were taken into custody as police officers in France had built up enough evidence to assume that the people in question had something to do with the infamous Paris robbery.

-As previously revealed, back in October, Kim feared for her life when a group of masked attackers barged into her apartment and demanded the reality star to give up her personal belongings including her $7 million wedding ring.
+As previously revealed back in October, Kim feared for her life when a group of masked attackers barged into her apartment and demanded the reality star to give up her personal belongings, including her $7 million wedding ring.

-Everybody feared for Kim’s safety at the time, and to have thought that Kanye West could have lost the mother of his children just gets him angry and emotional, which is why the “Stronger” rapper is urging his team to get him out to Paris when a trial kicks off for the robbery case.
+Everybody feared for Kim’s safety at the time and to have thought that Kanye West could have lost the mother of his children just gets him angry and emotional, which is why the “Stronger” rapper is urging his team to get him out to Paris when a trial kicks off for the robbery case.

 “Kim may be terrified to face the people who robbed her, but Kanye sure is hell isn’t,” the source tells Hollywood Life.
 “He wants to go to Paris and get a good look at those punks who terrified his wife and give them a piece of his mind.
 He’s got a lot to say to them.”